Yemen’s militant Houthis fire missiles at UAE, but they are intercepted

 The UAE, along with Saudi Arabia and a coalition of other Arab countries, intervened in the war in 2015 with the aim of beating back Houthi advances across the country.

 The Houthi military statement Monday described a broader attack than the Emiratis had acknowledged, saying the rebels had gone after an air base “and other sensitive targets” in Abu Dhabi with ballistic missiles, as well as other unnamed sites in neighboring Dubai with drones.
-The statement added that attacks had been carried out on Saudi Arabia as well.
+The statement added that attacks had been carried out on Saudi Arabia, as well.

-A Saudi statement said that the military had destroyed ballistic missiles heading toward the eastern city of Dhahran.
-The kingdom’s civil defense directorate said that a missile had also fallen on the southern Jazan region, injuring two foreign nationals and damaging vehicles and industrial workshops.
+A Saudi statement said the military had destroyed ballistic missiles heading toward the eastern city of Dhahran.
+The kingdom’s Civil Defense Directorate said a missile had also fallen on the southern Jazan region, injuring two foreign nationals and damaging vehicles and industrial workshops.

 Amid the cycle of strikes and retaliations, the Internet outage has caused an unsettling interruption in news from Yemen, amid reports of frequent attacks and worries that it would hamper financial remittances sent to the country and interrupt the work of aid agencies operating there.

-Siobhán O’Grady contributed reporting from Cairo.
+Siobhán O’Grady in Cairo contributed to this report.

 Read more: